-13. Annex A: Over-the-Air Broadcast Use Case
+13. Annex B: Over-the-Air Broadcast Use Case

-Commercial deployment of Ultra HD services via OTA delivery is not expected to commence in 2016, and is thus not a Phase A use case.
-OTA broadcasters are anticipating Korea's launch of terrestrial UHD TV commercial services using ATSC 3.0 in February 2017.
-Japan may be another adopter, for example deploying Ultra HD OTA services in 2017-18, while the U.S. and Europe may start services in roughly the 2019-20 timeframe.
+Commercial deployment of Ultra HD services via OTA delivery did not commence in 2016, and is thus not a Phase A use case.
+In February 2017, Korea launched terrestrial UHD TV commercial services using ATSC 3.0.
+Japan, the U.S. and Europe may also be adopters.